 “Excitingly, successful prevention of Alzheimer’s disease by use of specific anti-herpes agents has now been demonstrated in a large-scale population study in Taiwan.
 Hopefully, information in other countries, if available, will yield similar results.”

-Actual Research on Antiviral Herpes Drugs Against Alzheimer’s:
+Actual Research with Antiviral Herpes Drugs Against Alzheimer’s:

 In one study antiviral treatment of herpes virus infections with drugs like acyclovir, famciclovir or valacyclovir dramatically reduced the likelihood of developing dementia (Neurotherapeutics, Apr.
 2018).
 In that epidemiological study, roughly 28 percent of HSV patients developed dementia during the 10-year follow-up.
 Among similar patients treated with antiviral drugs, fewer than 6 percent progressed to dementia.